 • It is committed to connecting the entire world’s people – wherever they live and whatever their means.
 Through its work, it protects and supports everyone’s fundamental right to communicate

 • An organization based on public-private partnership since its inception, ITU currently has a membership of 193 countries and almost 800 private-sector entities and academic institutions.
 ITU is headquartered in Geneva, Switzerland, and has twelve regional and area offices around the world.

-ITED NATIONS INDUSTRIAL DEVELOPMENT ORGANIZATION (IDO)
+UNITED NATIONS INDUSTRIAL DEVELOPMENT ORGANIZATION (UNIDO)

-• Formed in 1966 with the mission described in the Lima Declaration adopted at the fifteenth session of the IDO General Conference in 2013, is to promote and accelerate Inclusive and Sustainable Industrial Development (ISID) in developing countries and economies in transition.
+• Formed in 1966 with the mission described in the Lima Declaration adopted at the fifteenth session of the UNIDO General Conference in 2013, is to promote and accelerate Inclusive and Sustainable Industrial Development (ISID) in developing countries and economies in transition.

-IVERSAL POSTAL ION (UPO)
+UNIVERSAL POSTAL UNION (UPO)

 • It is the primary forum for cooperation between postal sector players.
 It helps to ensure a truly universal network of up-to-date products and services.

 • Headquartered in Bern, Switzerland, Formed on October 9, 1874 contains four bodies consisting of the Congress, the Council of Administration, the Postal Operation Council and the International bureau.